tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-bingsearch/bing-images-api-v7-reference.md

 Defines an image that is relevant to the query.

 > [!NOTE]
 > Because the URL format and parameters are subject to change without notice, use all URLs as-is.
 You should not take dependencies on the URL format or parameters.
-The exception is those parameters and values discussed by [Resizing and Cropping Thumbnails](https://docs.microsoft.com/azure/cognitive-services/bing-image-search/resize-and-crop-thumbnails).
+The exception is those parameters and values discussed by [Resize and crop thumbnail images](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/resize-and-crop-thumbnails).

 |Name|Value|Type|
 |----------|-----------|----------|